Lil Yachty: 2018–2022: Lil Boat 2, Nuthin' 2 Prove, and Lil Boat 3

 In January 2018, it was reported that Lil Yachty and Takeoff were working on a collaborative project.
-This project has yet to be released as of 2023, especially following the death of Takeoff in November 2022.
+There were no updates on the project since then, and it is likely cancelled due to the death of Takeoff in November 2022.
 Yachty's second studio album, Lil Boat 2, was released on March 9, 2018.
 Despite receiving mixed reviews from critics, Lil Boat 2 performed well commercially, debuting at number two on the US Billboard 200, with 64,000 album-equivalent units.
 The album featured 2 Chainz, Quavo, and Offset, Ugly God, among other guests.
 On October 19, 2018, Yachty released his third album, Nuthin' 2 Prove.
 The project received similarly mixed reception and debuted at No. 12 on the Billboard 200.
 Also in 2018, Yachty appeared on Bhad Bhabie's platinum single "Gucci Flip Flops" and Social House's gold single "Magic in the Hamptons", and worked with Donny Osmond to create a theme song for Chef Boyardee titled "Start the Par-dee".
 In December 2018, E-sports group FaZe Clan announced that Yachty had become their newest member.
 Yachty took on the name "FaZe Boat", in reference to his 'Lil Boat' nickname and mixtape.